UsabilityEngineering/ux-portfolio-DJ-IRL/journal/sonobus.md

 - file folder: this lets you access and share files from your local drive with everyone in the session
 - FX: add sound effects to audio you are broadcasting
 - Out Level: Adjust and visually monitor the composite output level in decibels

+This is the first thing you see no matter how many times you've opened the app.
+It's not a tutorial or anything, you are just right in the action.
+I like this.
+I think over-tutorializing the user works against good design.
+When I open up a new Adobe product, I get so many little pop-ups telling me what to do that I often don't read any of them and just get slightly annoyed.

+I appreciate the respect of the user SonoBus illustrates in their no-nonsense initiation into the program.

 ---
 ![journalConnectScreen](https://user-images.githubusercontent.com/79026876/195743585-66ada5c9-61dc-48d2-af1c-d113109b1d04.jpg)